Close

 2. Processing of Personal Data.

 2.1 Customer Instructions.
-Atlassian must Process Customer Personal Data in accordance with the documented lawful instructions of Customer as stated in the Agreement (including this DPA) and respective Orders, as necessary to (i) enable the use of various features and functionalities in accordance with the Documentation (including as directed by Users through the Cloud Products), (ii) provide Advisory Services or (iii) comply with its legal obligations.
+Atlassian must Process Customer Personal Data in accordance with the documented lawful instructions of Customer as stated in the Agreement (including this DPA) and respective Orders, as necessary to (i) provide the Products and related Support and Advisory Services to Customer and enable the use of various features and functionalities in accordance with the Documentation (including as directed by Users through the Cloud Products), (ii) investigate security incidents and enforce the Acceptable Use Policy (e.g. enforce the prohibition on illegal content such as child sexual abuse material), or (iii) comply with its legal obligations.
 Atlassian will notify Customer if it becomes aware, or reasonably believes, that Customer’s instructions violate Applicable Data Protection Law.

 2.2 Confidentiality.
 Atlassian must treat Customer Personal Data as Customer’s Confidential Information under the Agreement.
 Atlassian must ensure personnel authorized to Process Personal Data are bound by written or statutory obligations of confidentiality.